Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Abstract

 \section{Abstract}

 The three-state illness–death model has been established as a general approach for regression analysis of semi-competing risks data.
-In this paper we apply it to a class of marginal structural models for observational data.
-We consider two specific such models, the usual Markov illness–death structural model and the general Markov illness–death structural model which incorporates a frailty term.
-For interpretation purposes, risk contrasts under the structural models are defined.
-Inference under the usual Markov model can be carried out using estimating equations with inverse probability weighting, while inference under the general Markov model requires a weighted EM algorithm.
-We study the inference procedures under both models using extensive simulations, and apply them to the analysis of mid-life alcohol exposure on late life cognitive impairment as well as mortality using the Honolulu-Asia Aging Study data set.
+For observational data the marginal structural models (MSM) are a useful tool, under the potential outcomes framework to define and estimate parameters with causal interpretations.
+In this paper we introduce a class of marginal structural illness-death models for the analysis of observational semi-competing risks data.
+We consider two specific such models, the Markov illness–death MSM and the frailty-based Markov illness–death MSM.
+For interpretation purposes, risk contrasts under the MSMs are defined.
+Inference under the illness-death MSM can be carried out using estimating equations with inverse probability weighting, while inference under the frailty-based illness-death MSM requires a weighted EM algorithm.
+We study the inference procedures under both MSMs using extensive simulations, and apply them to the analysis of mid-life alcohol exposure on late life cognitive impairment as well as mortality using the Honolulu-Asia Aging Study data set.
 The R codes developed in this work have been implemented in the R package \textit{semicmprskcoxmsm} that is publicly available on CRAN.